-If you’re a pantser—ie. the type of writer that likes to dive into the deep end of a novel and swim desperately for shore—you might disdain these methods in favour of explosive creative inspiration (Stephen King notoriously called plotters “hacks”).
+If you’re a pantser—ie. the type of writer that likes to dive into the deep end of a novel and swim desperately for shore—you might disdain these methods in favor of explosive creative inspiration (Stephen King notoriously called plotters “hacks”).
 But what if we told you there was another way?

 The flashlight method (or “torch method,” if you’re British—although this risks bringing to mind images of setting your poor story aflame and praying to primeval gods) combines the security of plotting a novel with the creative freedom of flying by the seat of your cosiest pants.
 Let’s take a look at what the flashlight method is and a few notes on how to apply it to your writing process.

 What is the flashlight method of writing?

 The flashlight method is a method of plotting a story in which you map out small sections of the plot at a time, before outlining the next sections—as much as you might see with a flashlight in a dark room.

 Flashlight outlining begins with a basic idea and a main character.
 You then closely examine just the first few chapters or scenes to get your story going.
 Next, you write a quick and messy outline for the next chapter after that, and the next chapter after that, marking out each major plot point as you go.

 Think of it as though you were in a completely dark area and making your way with the help of a flashlight; you may not be able to clearly see your destination right away, but you can see a little ways ahead to ensure you don’t walk into walls or trip on any plot holes and/or dead bodies (depending on what kind of story we’re in…).